runar-labs/runar-ts/integration_design_plan_02.md

 const encrypted: EncryptedTestProfile = {
   id: '123', // plain field
   system_encrypted: encryptedLabelGroup, // contains all fields with @runar('system')
   user_encrypted: encryptedLabelGroup, // contains all fields with @runar('user')
   search_encrypted: encryptedLabelGroup, // contains all fields with @runar('search')
-  system_only_encrypted: encryptedLabelGroup // contains all fields with @runar('system_only')
+  system_only_encrypted: encryptedLabelGroup, // contains all fields with @runar('system_only')
 };
 ```